 Back to All Events

-VESSELS: Installation and performance with John Tsung & Leah Ogawa
+VESSELS: It’s Never Really Over with John Tsung & Leah Ogawa

 Image: Leah Ogawa and John Tsung, Divine Generations vol.02, 2023, courtesy of the artists and photographed by Chika Kobari